Left and Right: Averie circa, 1990

 Averie’s family was extensively questioned by law enforcement and are not considered suspects in the case.
 Investigators assured her father that these were the necessary measures taken during a missing persons investigation and that it was used to try to narrow down possible suspects in the case.
 Investigators additionally searched the Evans home for anything that might help find the girl but nothing substantial was found.
 The only thing they took was a book that contained the names and phone calls from people they received since Averie went missing.

 Phillip was Averie’s neighbor in 1990.
 Averie has sold candy to him on three different occasions in the past month before she went missing.
 She told this to her stepsister and additionally stated that Phillip asked for her home address and her telephone number.
-He was arrested in January of 1991 and was charged with 1st degree murder and kidnapping in relation to Averie’s presumed death.
+He was arrested in January of 1991 and was charged with first degree murder and kidnapping in relation to Averie’s presumed death.

 He later confessed in a written statement that he lured Averie into his home where he strangled her.
 He stated that he dumped Averie’s bicycle in Sybil Lake and he allegedly disposed of her body by putting it in a dumpster.
 In 1990, all garbage from the area was taken to a landfill about 70 miles away in DeSoto Parish.
 The FBI along with police searched through mountains of garbage for weeks but didn’t find any trace of Averie’s remains.
-Averie’s bicycle was found in the lake he said it would be in.
+Averie’s bicycle was found in the lake where he said it would be.

 Investigators originally closed Averie’s case following the confession and sentencing.
-Years after her disappearance, the investigation into Averie’s presumed abduction was reopened and they dig up the driveway of the home that Phillip lived in at the time.
+Years after her disappearance, the investigation into Averie’s presumed abduction was reopened and they dug up the driveway of the home that Phillip lived in at the time.
 Nothing was found as a result of the search.
-Phillip came up for parole in 2007 but Averie’s family petitioned yo have his parole denied.
+Phillip came up for parole in 2007 but Averie’s family petitioned to have his parole denied.
 The board denied his request at the time.

 On January 22nd 2015, Phillip was released from prison on parole.
 He served just 24 years of his 40-50 year sentence.
 He was relocated to Ville Platte after his release but many residents including Averie’s family were outraged by his release and relocation.
 In fact, his address was leaked and posted all over social media at the time.
 He was rearrested on a parole violation after his living agreement changed.